ErikPohl-Lot49-Projects/Erik-Pohl-Repo/python/xlate/readme.md

 # xlate

-This class encapsulates logic to convert a string input from one format into another string format, or into a dictionary.
+This class encapsulates logic to convert a string input from one string format into another string format, or into a dictionary.

 # Example usage